QBDev0ps/DevOps-Cloud-projects/Project9.md

 #### <br>Step 3: Configure MySQL Database to Work with WordPress<br/>

-We configure MySQl to work with WordPress by first of all acessing the MySQL console and creating the WordPress Database.
+We configure MySQL to work with WordPress by first of all accessing the MySQL console and creating the WordPress Database.
 Next, we create a user and assign the user password.
 Then we grant the database privileges to the newly created user.
-After this we flush the privileges.
-The IP address used when creating the user and flushing the user privileges must be the **<Web-Server-Private-IP-Address>**.
+After this, we flush the privileges.
+The IP address used when creating the user and flushing the user privileges must be the **`<Web-Server-Private-IP-Address>`**.
 We conclude by viewing the database to confirm our configuration and then we exit.
 We implement all of these by executing the following:

 ```
 $ sudo mysql